SupTarr/Colmar-Bootstrap/README.md

 ## About The Project

-I make full use of our Bootstrap knowledge and its accompanying documentation to design and create a website for Colmar Academy School.
+I make full use of `Bootstrap` knowledge and its accompanying documentation to design and create a website for Colmar Academy School.
 You can download the Colmar Academy's design spec [here](https://content.codecademy.com/courses/freelance-1/capstone-2/colmar-academy-spec.png).

 ## Technologies